DJviolin/template-literals/POSTGRES.md

 ## 2.5.
 Querying a Table

-To retrieve data from a table:
+To retrieve data from a table, the statement is divided into:

+* a select list (the part that lists the columns to be returned)
+* a table list (the part that lists the tables from which to retrieve the data)
+* and an optional qualification (the part that specifies any restrictions).

 ```sql
 SELECT * FROM weather;